FME Versions and Workspace Compatibility

 Forward Compatibility - the ability to function with later product versions - Unsupported

-The FME version numbers used here are examples and our compatibility guidelines apply to all FME versions.
-Depending on certain bug fixes, upgrades, and library changes, backward compatibility is not guaranteed to work 100% of the time.
-Always test workspaces in newer versions of FME before running them in a production environment.
+The FME version numbers used here are examples, and our compatibility guidelines apply to all FME versions.
+Depending on bug fixes, upgrades, and library changes, backward compatibility may not work 100% of the time.
+Always test workspaces in the latest version of FME before running them in a production environment.

 Backward Compatibility